Fred-Hutch-Innovation-Lab/jupyter-lab-launcher/README.md

 # Jupyter Lab on FHIL HPC

 This directory contains scripts and configuration for running Jupyter Lab instances on the FHIL HPC cluster using Apptainer containers.
+There are simpler methods of running jupyter on the cluster, but the goal of this method is to give you more control over the system libraries needed to use certain packages, and relies on a more transferable compute environment for reproducible analyses.

 ## Prerequisites

-1. **Apptainer Image**: You need a Jupyter Lab Apptainer image (`.sif` file) placed in the `images/` directory
+1. **Apptainer Image**: You need a Jupyter Lab Apptainer image (`.sif` file) placed in the `images/` directory, OR you can use cloud-hosted SIF files directly
 2. **Directory Structure**: Ensure the following directory structure exists:
    ```
-   compute_environments/jupyter-lab/
+   jupyter-lab-launcher/
    ├── images/
-   │   └── jupyter_lab.sif
+   │   └── jupyter-datascience-notebook.sif  # Local image (optional)
-   └── user/
+   └── users/
        └── $USER/
-           └── jupyter_config/
+           └── jupyter_lab_config.py         # Custom config (optional)
    ```
-3. **Package Management**: The image uses minimal packages and is intended more for tracking system dependencies.
-Python packages are managed with `uv` or `poetry`, R packages with `renv`.

 ## Usage